Skip to Main Content

 Editor's take

 While big names in the mortgage industry often shy away from manufactured housing, this segment is 21st Mortgage Corporation’s only focus.
-The company offers financing for many types of manufactured homes — including those without a permanent foundation — and it doesn’t mandate a minimum credit score.
-However, down payment requirements and interest rates can be quite high.
+The company offers financing for many types of manufactured homes — including those without a permanent foundation — and it doesn’t mandate a minimum credit score, but those with lower scores will face higher down payments and interest rates.

 Bankrate Score